 Online Experiences – a New Frontier in Virtual Fundraising7 May, 2020

-Some businesses may be turning their lights back on, but social gathering and entertainment – key ingredients for successful traditional fundraisers – are seemingly off the menu.
-To weather this economic storm, nonprofits need to radically rethink events, and how to deliver value to supporters so they will continue to provide resources for ongoing good works.
+Social gathering and entertainment are traditionally key ingredients for successful nonprofit fundraisers.
+To weather this continuing economic and public health storm, nonprofits need to radically rethink events, and how to deliver value to supporters so they will continue to provide resources for ongoing good works.

 Going virtual is not enough